chauff/cse1500-web-transcripts/_lectures/css.md

 <blockquote class="twitter-tweet"><p lang="en" dir="ltr">border: 1px solid red; is the console.log of CSS</p>&mdash; Addy Osmani (@addyosmani) <a href="https://twitter.com/addyosmani/status/1275700187491639298?ref_src=twsrc%5Etfw">June 24, 2020</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 Finally, remember to take a look at [caniuse.com](https://caniuse.com/) if you find different browsers showing different renderings of your styling.
-As a concrete example, you may have noticed that the hyperlink styling on our course page looks slightly different in Firefox and Chrome: while in Firefox the underline and overline are relatively thick, in Chrome they are not.
-The reason is that the CSS property `text-decoration-thickness` is at the moment only supported in Firefox and Safari as seen [here](https://caniuse.com/#search=text-decoration-thickness).

 ## A bit of history

-The CSS - or **Cascading Style Sheets** - language describes how elements in the document object model (DOM) should be rendered.
-As other web technologies, CSS can be considered to be a victim of the browser wars - which led to years of inactivity in the standard's refinement:
+The **Cascading Style Sheets** (CSS) language describes how elements in the DOM should be rendered.
+As other web technologies, CSS can be considered to be a victim of the browser wars&mdash;which led to years of inactivity in the standard's refinement:

 - **CSS1** became a W3C recommendation in 1996.
 It had support for fonts, colors, alignment, margins, ids and classes.
 - Two years later, **CSS2** became a W3C recommendation, adding support for media queries and element positioning (among others).
 The W3C was ready to get started on CSS3.
 However, the browser support for CSS2 remained inconsistent; the W3C decided to focus on fixing inconsistencies with CSS2.1.